 (3) To interfere with the performance of any governmental or political function; or

-(4) To permanently deprive a parent, guardian or other lawful custodian of custody of the victim.
+(4) To permanently deprive a parent, guardian, or other lawful custodians of custody of the victim.

-In New Jersey, kidnapping is graded as either a first or second degree crime.
+In New Jersey, kidnapping is graded as either a first or second-degree crime.
 Whether you have been charged with kidnapping a child or an adult, you are facing significant fines and a lengthy prison sentence.
-Retaining a seasoned and aggressive New Jersey kidnapping attorney, like Adam M. Lustberg, is the only way that you are going to be able to overcome these charges completely or to minimize the length of your prison sentence.
+Retaining a seasoned and aggressive New Jersey kidnapping attorney, like Adam M. Lustberg, is the only way that you are going to be able to overcome these kidnapping charges completely or minimize the length of your prison sentence.

-If the victims are safely released, kidnapping is a second degree crime and can result in up to 10 years in prison.
-If the victim is freed by force by someone other than the person who did the kidnapping, if he/she is exchanged for ransom money or goods, or if the victim is harmed, this is a first degree crime and can carry a sentence of up to 30 years.
-Some situations merit a mandatory of 25 years in prison without parole, which is why you want to consult a criminal defense attorney to ensure that you have the defense that you need.
-It is important that you Adam M. Lustberg to discuss your specific case and let you know how much time you could get if convicted.
+If the kidnapped victims are safely released, kidnapping is a second-degree crime and can result in up to 10 years in prison.
+If the victim is freed by force by someone other than the person who did the kidnapping, if he/she is exchanged for ransom money or goods, or if the victim is harmed, this is a first-degree crime and can carry a sentence of up to 30 years.
+Some situations merit a mandatory 25 years in prison without parole, which is why you want to consult skilled defense lawyers to ensure that you have the defense that you need.
+It is important that you seek the help of attorney Adam M. Lustberg to discuss your specific kidnapping case and let you know how much time you could get if convicted.